huchuyun/capstone/README.md

 # capstone
-these are all file for capstone
+these are all files for capstone

 topic of capstone: